Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Key Takeaways

-• Ready in about 5 minutes from start to finish
+- Ready in about 5 minutes from start to finish

-• Perfect for satisfying chocolate cravings fast
+- Perfect for fast chocolate cravings with minimal dishes

-• Ideal for a quick dessert or microwave treat
+- Ideal for a quick dessert or microwave treat

-• Moist, rich, and easy to customize with toppings
+- Moist, rich, and easy to customize with toppings

 How to Make the Best Chocolate Mug Cake